Organizations are Not People!

 By documenting our activities and writing follow-up blog posts about our events on my site – some were even published locally to reach an even wider community audience.

 My involvement also contributed to most of the donations received that were not membership connected.
-The state organization gives 25% of the membership fee to the chapter a member affiliates with most chapters raise the rest of their operating money by hosting plant sales.
+The state organization gives 25% of the membership fee to the chapter a member affiliates with and most chapters raise the rest of their operating money by hosting plant sales.
 The board adopted my idea not to raise money by selling native plants so we can support a growing number of local native plant nurseries.
 This left organizational energy to strategically reach out to a wider community of people across demographics, make more connections with high quality programming, and ask for donations in connection with our activities.
 The strategy to be more inclusive seems to have worked and in addition to growing our membership, we organically received enough donations through the various events and community relationships I actively spearheaded to support our mission without directly fundraising.
-This outcome was ignored and even chastised.

 The drift towards pessimism and lack of a clear, mission driven positive direction made the pace of board level decisions eyelash pulling.
 I’m not kidding.